rdewald/onedrivemyway/README.md

 * That is, if httpuv is not present (or you're doing this over a CLI) it will drop to the "device code" method (one can also pre-select this method with with get_onedrive_personal(auth_type= "device_code")).
 You will find a string to enter into any web browser authorized on the personal oneDrive account.

+When the authorization with the personal Microsoft account is successful, your CLI key will be printed to your R console.
+This is what goes in the .Renviron configuration.

+# rdewald.R

+My workflow

+* copy upload target files to child folder declared in .Renviron.
+* source(rdewald.R)
+* delete upload target files (this is a one-way sync)

 Good luck!

 ## .Renviron_example.txt